arnaudletroter/BABACOOL/README.md

 - Convert3D v1.4 (c3d_affine_tool, c3d)
 - Freesurfer 8.1.0 (mri_convert)

-## Alternative with minimalist Docker image, including all babacool scripts, git/datalad, other software dependencies
+## Using a minimalist Docker image (recommended), including all babacool scripts, git/datalad, other software dependencies
 ```bash
 #This approach ensures full reproducibility of the computational environment, including all pinned software dependencies used for BaBa21 construction.